Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="availability-configuration-1-what-is-minavailability"></a>
 #### What is minAvailability

 This is the minimum availability as a percentage.
-For example your extension fails to load 20 out of 100 times that would be 80% available.
+For example, your extension fails to load 20 out of 100 times that would be 80% available.

 <a name="availability-configuration-1-what-is-minfailurecount"></a>
 #### What is minFailureCount